Huntsmanlab/scRNAseq-workflow/README.md

 > This repository contains the code used by the Huntsman Lab at BCCRC for single cell RNA sequencing analysis from 10x experiments.

 **The steps of the pipeline are as follows:**
-1. Make a SingleCellExperiment object from filtered counts
+1. make_sce: Make a SingleCellExperiment object from filtered counts
-2. Perform quality control to further filter cells with low reads and/or high mitochondrial content
+2. do_qc: Perform quality control to further filter cells with low reads and/or high mitochondrial content
-3. Visualize the results of quality control in summary stats
+3. run_summary_stats: Visualize the results of quality control
-4. Log normalize
+4. process_qc_normalization: a combination of step 1 and 2 with an additional step of normalization.
+We can run this rule directly to get the qc'd and normalized sce object
-5. Do dimensionality reduction (PCA, tSNE and UMAP)
+6. dimred_cluster: Do dimensionality reduction (PCA, tSNE and UMAP).
+Perform unsupervised clustering.
-6. Perform unsupervised clustering
-7. Do batch correction and integration, if needed
+7. do_batch_correction: Do batch correction and integration using seurat and scran, if needed
-8. Calculate the differentially expressed genes and visualize the analysis
+8. DGE_scran, DGE_edgeR_TWO_samples, DGE_edgeR_MULTIPLE_samples: Calculate the differentially expressed genes using scran (two paired samples) or edgeR (multiple samples), visualize the result with volcano plots, and perform enrichment analysis to find upregulated pathways
-9. Annotate cell types using cell assign
+9. integrate_cell_assign_results: Annotate cell types using cell assign and visulize cell clustering and cell type with dimension reduction plots
+10. run_cell_cycle_report: Assign cell cycle phases using cyclone and visualize cell cycle phases with dimension reduction plots and bar plots
+11. seurat_to_loom: convert sce with cell type information to seurat and then to a loom file in preparation for velocity analyses

 For workflow management, we use Snakemake.
 For details on how to install and use it, refer <a href="https://snakemake.readthedocs.io/en/stable/" target="_blank">here</a>.
 More detailed instructions on how to run the pipeline through Snakemake are given in the Snakefile, and in the snakefile help document as well.